Formula One unveils eight-race schedule in Europe from July 5

 With a local airport, the races can be held in an isolated environment, essential in the fight against the pandemic that has killed less than 700 people in Austria, and more than over 375,000 worldwide.

+“It has been a huge effort by all involved and the two events at the Red Bull Ring will be a blueprint for all other races to follow.

+He added: “With the first eight races of the calendar now confirmed we have some positive momentum.
+As a race team and racers, we are excited to get going again and put on a show for our fans.”

-Silverstone will host the two British Grands Prix on August 2 and 9, with the Spanish Grand Prix set for Barcelona on August 16.
+Silverstone will host two races in Britain on August 2 and 9, with the Spanish Grand Prix set for Barcelona on August 16.

 The blueprint for the rehashed season features further races in Asia and the Americas in September, October and November before finishing in the Gulf in Bahrain and Abu Dhabi in December.